guardian/csnx/README.md

 ### Requirements

-_You'll be prompted to install any missing requirements when needed..._
+_You'll be prompted to install any missing requirements if they are needed..._

-- [`fnm`](https://github.com/Schniz/fnm) is used behind the scenes to ensure all user tasks are run with the correct Node version.